ghcdr/updatehub-docs/docs/updatehub-cloud.md

 If you like you can see details of the *Package* just clicking on the version information.

 ![new package](../img/getting-started/package-new.png)

-The *Rollout* is the process of deploying a specific version of your software, a *Package*, to a set of *Devices*.
-It can be simple as "send version 2.0 for all devices" or complex selecting specific filters and enforcing a gradual deployment across the devices set.

-All the process happens over-the-air (OTA) and can update a great number of *Devices* effortlessly.

 ### Create